 We conduct several different types of QC reviews with respect to mortgage loans, including post-purchase random and discretionary reviews, early payment default reviews, servicing reviews and post-foreclosure reviews.
-In September 2012, we announced the implementation of a New Lender Selling Representations and Warranties Framework that applies to mortgage loans acquired on and after January 1, 2013 (the "New Rep and Warrant Framework").
-Based on the New Rep and Warrant Framework, we have increased the focus on post-purchase QC reviews earlier in the loan lifecycle.
+Based on the New Rep and Warrant Framework, we have increased the focus on post-purchase QC reviews earlier in the loan life cycle.
 We review a statistically valid random sample of newly acquired performing mortgage loans and we augment this random sample with targeted, discretionary sampling employing a number of technology tools and internal models to more accurately identify loans with characteristics that merit further scrutiny in discretionary reviews.
 The use of these tools or models may result in some lenders having a higher percentage of loans selected for review depending on the amount of data characteristics that indicate potential loan defects.